JayeshShukla/damn-vulnerable-defi/README.md

 4. I found that when compared to URL it is unncessary to provide the distributeRewards() in interface as our deposit() function calls distributeRewards(); -> its an additonal thing which will increase the gas for.

+5. Understood some Intrsting concept about Safetransfer library.
 POSITIVE TAKE AWAY : The logic I applied is exactly same as given in the URL above.
 Need to make my contract safe too which I did not do..

 ## Hack & How to stop it